wp-cli/wp-cli/README.md

     wp plugins [status|activate|deactivate|install|delete|update|help] ...
 ```

-So this tells us that there are 4 commands installed: google-sitemap, core, home and pluggins.
+So this tells us that there are 4 commands installed: google-sitemap, core, home and plugins.
-Between brackets you can see their sub command.
+Between brackets you can see their sub commands.

-Let's for example try to update the hello dolly plugin from Wordpress: `./wp plugins install hello-dolly`
+Let's for example try to update the hello dolly plugin from Wordpress: `./wp plugins install hello-dolly`.
 Output:

 ```